namsk/spritekit-physics-bouncing-balls/README.md

 A demo for using physics system of SpriteKit.

+* There is a [swift port version](https://github.com/namsk/spritekit-swift-physics-bouncing-balls) of this project available.

 ## Simulation Tips:

 If you want to make the balls stay inside of the scene, unremark the third line in the `initWithSize` method of the BouncingScene.m as follows: